RempelOliveira/Retrobat.DS4Windows/README.md

 When I started inserting Windows games into Retrobat I had problems with my joysticks.
 Some games worked with DualShock 4 and others only with the Xbox 360 joystick.
 With that in mind, I wrote this package to try to solve some of these problems in an automated way.

-Another cool thing about it is...
-I don't need to start anything manually, just my joysticks and Retrobat.
+Once time I thought...
+"Hmmm, what if I start all the Retrobat dependencies at the same time?", so I started to write a way to do that just by turning on my joysticks and starting Retrobat.

-* I can't guarantee it will work in all cases, but I'll keep making improvements (when I have time for it).
+I can't guarantee it will work in all cases, but I'll keep making improvements (when I have time for it).

 # Behavior